Mikerophonic/super-galactic-age-calculator/README.md

 ## Description

 This application was created as my fifth independent project for Epicodus.
-It demonstrates my understanding of Test Driven Development using Jest, as well ES6 classes, managing dependencies with npm, and using webpack to lint, bunudle, and process code.
+It demonstrates my understanding of Test Driven Development using Jest, as well ES6 classes, managing dependencies with npm, and using webpack to lint, bundle, and process code.

 ## Setup/Installation Requirements